uccess With Money

 Do you know how much it costs to buy a house?
-When most people think about buying a home they think only about the purchase price of the house without consideration of interest payments on the loan they acquire with it.
+When most people think about buying a home they think primarily about the purchase price of the house with little consideration for interest payments on the loan they acquire with it or other expenses like the closing costs.

 Take the average home today, about $200,000 in price.
 Interest payments on a 30 year loan at these current rates would require $1,286.58 payments per month with interest payments of $263,168.27 over the loan period.
 A 15 year payment plan would require $1,724.67 monthly with interest payments of $110,440.85 over the loan period.